About us

 Credit Union starts up in Shepparton

-First Nations Credit Union starts up in Shepparton Victoria and quickly grows nationally.
-Offering banking services to Indigenous people along with the famous Cathy Freeman card, it proves a hit amongst First Australians.
+First Nations Credit Union starts up in Shepparton, Victoria and quickly grows nationally.
+Offering banking services to First Nations people along with the famous Cathy Freeman card, it proves a hit amongst First Australians.

 First Nations Foundation is created